Confused by the information that is out there, and want to know what you need to do to get Covid ready?

 Who is this guidance for?

 This guidance is for massage practitioners who want to know what they need to do in terms of getting back to work.
 It gives best practice guidelines (rather than minimum standards) for massage therapists who have got their own premises, work in a practice, work from home and doing home visits.
 The guidance may vary depending on the level of control a practitioner can exert over their environment.
-The go ahead for massage therapy in England was 13th July 2020.
-Government and Professional Association Guidance may vary in the Devolved Nations.

 WHO CAN RETURN TO WORK – AND WHEN?